larus-breeze/doc_larus/documentation/can_details/object_directory/ambient_sensor.md

     Preffered IDs for Generic Datapoints         0x6d0 - 0x6df
     Comment                                      sensor for temperature and humidity

 A ambient sensor provides data for temperature and humidity.
-Only one ambient sensor can exist in a CAN bus system.
+The ID assignment shall be carried out according to the procedure described even if there is only one ambient sensor in the system.
+This is to ensure specification (object) extentions without the risk for address conflicts.

 ID 0x2d0 temperature and humidity
 ---